 In some cases, the right to rectification can be met by a subsequent transaction, which announces the cancellation of an earlier transaction, even though the first transaction will still appear in the chain.
 In other cases, where the right to rectification requires the erasure of the data, the same solutions as those applied following a request for deletion of personal data could be applied to erroneous data.

-Right to object to a solely automated decision.
+Right to object to a solely automated decision-making

-The execution of a smart contract may, in some cases, constitute an automated decision.
-When these automated decisions fall into the scope of Article 22, the data controller should ensure that the safeguards in that provision are satisfied, including the possibility of human intervention, and allowing the data subject to contest the decision, even if the smart contract has already been performed and regardless of what is registered on the blockchain.
+The execution of a smart contract may, in some cases, constitute an automated decision-making.
+When these automated decisions fall into the scope of Article 22, the data controller should ensure that the safeguards in that provision are satisfied.
+These include the possibility of human intervention, and the right for the data subject to contest the decision, even if the smart contract has already been performed and regardless of what is registered on the blockchain.

 For the European Data Protection Board